-These six (6) plazas will provide intimate spaces for rest, reflection, and education along the perimeter of the central lawn and walkway.
+These six (6) Memorial Plazas (#8) will provide intimate spaces for rest, reflection, and education along the perimeter of the Central Lawn (#9) and Major Walkways (#6).
 One plaza is proposed for each branch of the military (Army, Navy, Air Force, Marines, Coast Guard, Space Force).
 They will feature the following improvements:

 - Seating: seat walls/benches

 - Artistic memorial wall

 - Dedications/educational signage for the various branches of military service

-- Planting beds and ornamental trees
+- · Planting beds and ornamental trees